 in between

 “Bi Any Other Name” was nominated for a Lambda Literary Award, a prestigious accolade for gay and lesbian publications.
 However, a bisexual category for the award did not exist in 1992, so it had to compete in the Lesbian Anthology category.
 It lost to a lesbian-centered book.
-Bisexuals fought for the next 14 years for the inclusion of bi-focused categories to the Lambda Literary Awards, and they were finally established in 2006.
+Bisexual+ people fought for the next 14 years for the inclusion of bi-focused categories to the Lambda Literary Awards, and they were finally established in 2006.

-Bisexual Activism Reaches the March on Washington
+Bisexual+ Activism Reaches the March on Washington

 With the success of the National Bisexual Conference and a growing national understanding of the bi identity, Lani Ka’ahumanu believed it was time for bisexuals to be represented at the Annual March on Washington For Lesbian and Gay Rights.